wolgemoth/FinalYearProject/README.md

 #### Code Sources

-The following are a list of code sources I have used (with or without adaption) and the files they appear in:
+The following are a list of code sources I have used either directly or for reference and the files they appear in:

 ##### include/common_utils.glsl